reTHINK-project/dev-runtime-nodejs/README.md

 #####``Core Sandbox``:

- - Node.js child process (simultaneously is a parent process of ``ContexServiceProvider sandbox``) used as an isolated sandbox to load  the Hyperty runtime
+ - Node.js child process (simultaneously is a parent process of ``ContextServiceProvider sandbox``) used as an isolated sandbox to load  the Hyperty runtime
  - Instantites ``SandboxApp`` proxy to Context App Sandbox in main app
  - Instantiates ``SandboxWorker`` to load  Context Service Provider as sandbox for ProtoStub.
  - Handels communication between internal/external components